KovenYu/DECAMEL/README.md

 }
 ```

-If you have any questiones please feel free to contact me at xKoven@gmail.com
+If you have any questiones please feel free to contact me at xKoven@gmail.com or open an issue.